 2.2.1 Tourist Sites Data

-An inventory of tourist sites within Gautala Autramghat Wildlife Sanctuary (GAWLS) was conducted through systematic field surveys during 2023 and 2024.
-Each site was visited once in person, and its geographical coordinates were recorded using a handheld GPS device.
+An inventory of tourist sites within GAWLS was conducted through systematic field surveys during 2023 and 2024.
+Each site was visited in person once, and its geographical coordinates were recorded using a handheld GPS device.
 Sites were classified into four categories: religious places, waterfalls, viewpoints, and forts/caves.
 For every location, details such as accessibility, cultural or historical significance, natural features, and current tourism activities were documented.
-Secondary sources including historical records, local oral accounts, and published literature were also consulted to supplement field observations.
+Secondary sources, including historical records, local oral accounts, and published literature, were also consulted to supplement field observations.
 The collected GPS data were used to prepare a spatial map showing the distribution of sites across the sanctuary landscape.

 2.2.2 Wildlife and Ecological Data